-- Timely information sharing is essential to effective safeguarding - 'Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-Schools have clear powers to share, hold and use information for these purposes' (KCSIE Sept 2023) - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of children.
-School staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.'
-(KCSIE Sept 2023) - The Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk
+- Timely information sharing is essential to effective safeguarding - 'Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including their educational outcomes.
+Schools have clear powers to share, hold and use information for these purposes' - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of children.
+School staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.' - The Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information

-Policy Document #: Issue:

-Educ8 2 4.3

-Title: Safeguarding & Child Protection Policy Page #: 20 of 68
+Policy Educ8 Document #: 2 Issue: 4.5 Title: Safeguarding & Child Protection Policy Page #: 25 of 81 If staff are in any doubt about sharing information, they sh

-- Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the DSL (or Deputy DSL), or contact Head of Safeguarding - Confidentiality is also addressed in this policy with respect to record-keeping in section 9.10, and allegations of abuse against staff in appendix 4
+- If staff are in any doubt about sharing information, they should speak to the DSL (or Deputy DSL), or contact Head of Safeguarding - Confidentiality is also addressed in this policy with respect to record-keeping in section 9.10, and allegations of abuse against staff in appendix 4